use-inkubator/Ecosystem-Grants/applications/verifiable_offchain_computing.md

    - Oracles: Retrieve and verify off-chain data for smart contracts.
    - AI: Use AI/LLM in your ink! smart contracts

-In summary, Verifiable Offchain Computing provide many benefits and use cases for dApp developed with ink! smart contracts.
+In summary, Verifiable Offchain Computing provide many benefits and use cases for dApps developed with ink! smart contracts.

 ### Project Details